rohram04/dynamic_scheduler_swapper/readme.md

 **Reinforcement Learning**.
 I specifically wanted to implement a policy gradient algorithm (based off Professor Young Wu's advice)

-The idea was some sort of dual layer hidden network that feeds into a softmax function to produce a vector of probabilities for the likelihood of the algorithm choosing a specific policy.
+The idea was some sort of dual layer hidden network that feeds into a softmax function to produce a vector of probabilities: the probability of each policy being the optimal policy.

 softmax outputs $a = [a_1, a_2, a_3]$ (1 for each scheduling policy)